🏢Agent Office

 What can an AI agent do?

-🧾 AdminPrepare emails, follow-up lists, meeting notes, SOPs.
+AdminPrepare emails, follow-up lists, meeting notes, standard operating procedures, and handover summaries.

-🛠️ ToolsRead files, create files, check websites, run safe commands.
+ToolsRead files, create files, check websites, run safe commands, and bring back evidence instead of guesses.

 Real workflow examples